 It also optimizes your content and shows you how visitors are finding your blog.
 Google Search Console is a powerful tool that will alert you of any issues that may have gone unnoticed when you first launched your blog, and you can then fix the problems yourself.
 The best part?
 It’s free!

 Don’t be disheartened if your stats are not ticking over as fast as you would like, it just takes time.
-Remember to apply SEO best practice techniques to your page if you find that you are still not getting traffic after a few weeks, because the chances are strong that a few tweaks to your SEO game will push things along nicely.
+Remember to apply WordPress SEO best practice techniques to your page if you find that you are still not getting traffic after a few weeks because the chances are strong that a few tweaks to your SEO game will push things along nicely.

 There is a balancing act that you need to perform in order to successfully run your own WordPress blog.
 On the one hand, you need to be creative and productive, uploading updates and content as much as possible.

 On the other hand, you also need to be your own promoter and advertiser, getting the word out to as many people as possible.
-It is not an easy thing to do, so don’t be too hard on yourself if you are finding it difficult to strike a balance between the two.
+It’s not an easy thing to do, so don’t be too hard on yourself if you are finding it difficult to strike a balance between the two.
 It all comes with a bit of practice and a lot of determination.